 It’s tough to sell something without digital marketing.
 You need to get your name out there to the masses, draw them in with something interesting, wow them with what you have, and hope they buy.
 This is even more true for small-business owners, who don’t always feel they have the time or resources to truly dedicate to that end.

 A few thousand years farther back, soon after civilizations arose and began mass-producing things like alcohol and textiles, ancient Mesopotamian manufacturers started adding unique seals made of stone (and later embossed clay) on packaging to set their products apart.
 That’s proto-branding.
+Moreover, it’s also the basis for the first written language, which is pretty neat and a whole other and much longer discussion.

 - Establish a brand to set themselves apart from their competitors.